By Mike Case

 The U.S. Navy Chaplain Corps is responsible for the spiritual well-being of service members of all faiths.
 Beyond the Chaplain Corps’ primary mission, its history is filled with examples of amazing selfless courage.

-It was organized in 1775, making it the Navy’s oldest staff corps.
-The Chaplain’s Corps’ 244th birthday is on November 28 and to help celebrate, here are 5 facts we have faith you’ll want to know.
+The Navy Chaplain Corps was organized in 1775, making it the Navy’s oldest staff corps.
+The Chaplain’s Corps’ 245th birthday is on November 28 and to help celebrate, here are 5 facts we have faith you’ll want to know.

 2. The first (technically speaking) Navy Chaplain to be assigned to seagoing duty with the Coast Guard was Chaplain Robert R. Mitchell.

-He reported for duty with his Coast Guard squadron based out of Subic Bay in the Philippines in July of 1967 and became the first Navy chaplain to serve on sea duty with the U.S. Coast Guard.
+Mitchell reported for duty with his Coast Guard squadron based out of Subic Bay in the Philippines in July 1967 and became the first Navy chaplain to serve on sea duty with the U.S. Coast Guard.

 “My billet as chaplain was unique … I was the first seagoing chaplain ever assigned to the Coast Guard.
 That came about as follows: While it is true that Coast Guard ships were active in World War II, they were always integrated into Navy commands.
 In the case of Squadron 3 in Vietnam, it was an independent unit under 7th fleet.” - Chaplain Robert R. Mitchell*